 Below are a few more items that you might want to think about discussing in your renewal:

 - Contract length and renewal terms.
 Do you think contract renewal is required too often?
 Not often enough?
-Is the term, in general, longer or shorter than you want it to be?
+Is the term longer or shorter than you want it to be?

 - Pricing.
 Price is probably the most important term for a lot of small businesses.
-If you are reviewing a vendor contract, you may want to decide if you still need the product and the price you are willing to pay.
+If you are reviewing a vendor contract, you may want to review if you still need the product and the price you are willing to pay for it.
 For example, if you order more products, can you get bulk pricing?
 If you are reviewing a client contract, you may want to think about whether you need to raise your prices to adjust for vendor prices or inflation.

 - Overall happiness.
-Renewal time can also be a good time to decide whether a vendor has met your needs.
+Has a vendor met your needs?
 Was the product delivered on time?
 Were services generally good?
 If not, you can talk to your vendor about adding specific things to your contract that will make the service better.
-You might also want to add terms that benefit you to help stop poor service going forward.
+You might also want to add terms that allow you to stop poor service going forward.